almasgai/Site/content/posts/wula-alarm.md

 accomplished my goal.
 I explored two new and very practical libraries that may come handy somewhere down the line and I few like I have a pretty solid understanding of basic electronics.
-Now waking up isn't so bad and I won't be sleeping in anymore 8am classes, at least I hope not!
+Now waking up isn't so bad and I won't be sleeping in anymore 8 am classes, at least I hope not!

 <center>
   <figure>